How services work

 A global service is a service that runs one task on every node.
 There is no pre-specified number of tasks.
 Each time you add a node to the swarm, the orchestrator creates a task and the scheduler assigns the task to the new node.
 Good candidates for global services are monitoring agents, anti-virus scanners or other types of containers that you want to run on every node in the swarm.

-The diagram below shows a three-service replica in yellow and a global service in gray.
+The diagram below shows a three-service replica in gray and a global service in black.